 You are Here: Home Page > Hospitals, Nursing Homes & Other Health Care Facilities > Home Health and Hospice Profile > About this site

-The NYS Department of Health is responsible for monitoring the care provided by certified home health agencies.
-Complaints, questions or concerns about certified home health agencies should be directed to the Home Health Hotline (800-628-5972).
+The NYS Department of Health is responsible for monitoring the care provided by hospice.
+Complaints, questions or concerns about the hospice program should be directed to the Home Health Hotline (800-628-5972).